 How and where can I do an indoor photoshoot by myself?

 However, don’t worry about being alone.
-You don’t even need someone to take your photographs – it is perfectly easy to do your own photoshoots with a tripod, self-timer and some practice!
-Read my article How to take photos of yourself to discover how!
+You don’t even need someone to take your photographs – it is perfectly easy to take photographs of yourself with a tripod, self-timer and some practice!
 Personally I actually prefer shooting on my own as I feel less self-conscious!

 Do I need an expensive camera?